UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Education, age, and income coincide with insurance premiums in Florida.
 Educated individuals often have a higher income than those without a degree.

-The federal government operates the Florida health insurance marketplace, which offers both family and individual health insurance plans.
+The federal government operates the Florida health insurance marketplace, offering family and individual health insurance plans.
 Florida’s marketplace enrollment represents over 15% of the country’s total enrollment.

 How many people are insured through the Florida health insurance marketplace?